Of all of the things that I chose for my Bug Out Bag, the items for the first aid kit were the hardest.

 - Splint: I could easily make a splint with a branch, so no need to put this in the BOB

 - Triangle Bandage: While triangle bandages are useful things like making a sling or as a broad-fold bandage, you can also just use your shirt.
-I’ve got a bandana in my BOB (protect my balding head from the sun!), so there’s no need for me to include a triangle bandage.
+I’ve got a bandana in my BOB, so there’s no need for me to include a triangle bandage.
+Read more about triangle bandages.

 - Scissors: I’ve got scissors in my multi-tool, so I’m not packing special medical scissors.